Denis-dev1/rsschool-cv/cv.md

   * What is especially important, I know what it means to work in a Team and how important it is.
 The Good Team is one of the most important things .

  Unfortunately I don't have much programming experience yet, but I'm working on it!
 So that's why I'm here at the Rolling Scopes School.

+### English:

+ * If we talk about English, then I can say that daily communication with native speakers through the phone has a really positive effect.
+I really like to communicate with foreigners, this is incredible!